 Around 4.5 billion passengers flew in 2018.
 Yet the large majority of the world’s population (estimates vary between 80 and 95%) have never set foot on an aircraft; both globally and within the UK most flying is done by a minority people on higher than average incomes.
 In the UK, where the number of people who fly in any given year is much higher (around 50%), and where emissions in many other sectors are falling, aviation represents around 10% of total CO2 (compared to 2% of global emissions).

 Taking one return long haul flight can generate more emissions than any other lifestyle activity in a whole year.

 Aircraft also release NOx, soot, and water vapour in the upper atmosphere, and create contrails, that combine to create a net warming effect which roughly doubles the total global warming impact of aviation compared to CO2 alone.

-Aviation has consistently fallen through the nets of most global and UK climate policy initiatives.
+Aviation has consistently fallen through the nets of most global climate policy initiatives.

 No policies exist anywhere in the world to directly tackle aviation’s non-CO2 impacts.